 Making the Batter

-The appam is fluffy in the center and crisp around the edges with many pores.
+The appam is fluffy in the center and crisp around the edges, with many pores.
 It appears almost like a laced "dosa".
-This is usually a great breakfast but can be a good dinner as well.
-It best goes with vegetable or chicken stew curry, egg curry, spicy kadala curry with coconut or even simply with sweetened freshly squeezed coconut milk.
-Read on for the detailed instructions on how to make it.
-Enjoy!
+This is usually a great breakfast, but can be a good lunch or dinner as well.
+It best goes with vegetable or chicken stew curry, egg curry, spicy kadala curry with coconut, or even simply with sweetened freshly squeezed coconut milk.

-Here are some other breakfast items that you may love.
+Here are some other breakfast items that you may love: Puttu with kadala curry, Ari Pathiri are some great recommendations.
 Do check it out.

 Ingredients